-Many vision problems do not require surgery for correction.
-In these situations, vision therapy is typically an option.
-Vision therapy is a form of physical therapy used on the eyes and brain.
-It is designed to resolve vision problems that can contribute to learning disabilities.
-This therapy can also be used an effective treatment for problems, like lazy eye, crossed eyes or double vision.
+Most vision problems DO NOT require surgery for correction.
+Vision therapy is a form of neuro-rehabilitation to improve function of the visual system.
+It is scientifically proven to resolve vision problems that can contribute to learning disabilities.
+Vision therapy also treats lazy eye (amblyopia), crossed eyes (strabismus), double vision and dizziness.

-There is more to vision therapy than simply strengthening the eyes.
-It also enhances neurological connections between the eyes and the brain.
+Vision therapy enhances neurological connections between the eyes and the brain.
 Eyes are the windows to the brain.
 The brain directly influences sight based on how it interprets images received by the eyes.
 A healthy, coordinated connection between the eyes and the brain is essential for good eyesight.